AaronHuggs/CTF-Reports/reports/hackthebox/soccer/index.md

 ## Enumeration of soc-player.soccer.htb

 This subdomain hosted a simple app with login and signup features.
-Account creation led to a ticket checker at /check, which communicated with ws://soc-player.soccer.htb:9091 via WebSocket.
+Account creation led to a ticket checker at `/check`, which communicated with `ws://soc-player.soccer.htb:9091` via **WebSocket**.

 ![Ticket Checker](TicketCheck.png)